-Ask 20 people how they mounted their flatscreen TVs and you’ll probably get 20 answers.
+Ask 20 people how they put their TV on the wall and you’ll probably get 20 answers.
 But what’s the ideal viewing angle and height to get the most immersive television viewing experience?
+And what are best TV mounts to use?

 The last thing you want is to squirm, squint or get a headache while watching Fast & Furious 47.
 The truth is, it’s a combination of personal preference and trial and error.